Playing with Barbies

 We did a life-sized Barbie and my group got "feet," so that meant she was super tall.

-Also that Barbie project is very fun but creepy at the same time.
+Also, that Barbie project was very fun but creepy at the same time.
 Barbie was freakishly disproportionate.

 Our Barbie's feet were REALLY small.